 MSF aims to ensure that these situations are addressed with the utmost confidentiality, to create an environment where people feel they can safely file complaints, without fearing for their safety, their job, or their confidentiality.

-Our first priority when misbehaviour is reported is the safety and health of the potential victims.
+Our first priority when misbehaviour is reported is the safety and health of the potential affected persons.
 Immediate attention is given to provide support, which can include psychological and medical care, and securing legal assistance.

-MSF always respects the victim’s decision to bring – or not – a matter to justice.
+MSF always respects the decision of those affected to bring – or not – a matter to justice.
 In the event of sexual abuse against minors, MSF’s policy is to report the case to judiciary authorities depending on the child’s best interests and availability of such procedures.

 Key challenge: reducing barriers to reporting